microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/README.md

 Also remember that this hack includes a optional [lecture presentation](WTH-IaC-Bicep-Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

+Addtionally, please review the [Stretch Thinking](Solution-Stretch-Thinking.md) guide for tips on extending the conversation with your participants.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)

 ## Coach's Guides